 - 1. A player uses vulgar or profane language or makes profane or offensive gestures toward another person. - 2.
 A player inappropriately demands that a Floor Judge issue a penalty to their opponent. - 3.
-A player requests outside assistance from a spectator, or a spectator provides unsolicited outside assistance for a player. - 4.
+A player requests outside assistance from a spectator, or a spectator provides unsolicited outside assistance for a player. - a.
+If a player commits this offense, they should be issued a Game Loss in addition to the associated penalty points.
+The player does not need to be enrolled in the tournament in which they gave outside assistance to receive this penalty. - b.
+A player who violates the electronic device policy in Section 3.1.5 of the Tournament Regulations should receive a 0-point tracking penalty.
+A player who repeats this offense had the violation upgraded to outside assistance and receives a Game Loss. - 4.
 A player insults another person, be they another player, a spectator, or a leader. - 5.
-A player fails to follow the instructions of a Floor Judge, Head Judge, or Event Organizer.

-- 6. A player leaves excessive trash at the table or play area after getting up and leaving. - 7.
+A player fails to follow the instructions of a Floor Judge, Head Judge, or Event Organizer. - 6.
+A player leaves excessive trash at the table or play area after getting up and leaving. - 7.
 A player stomps around, throws their deck onto the ground, or performs other frustrated outbursts after losing a game.
-If a player begins to act too aggressively, this is a more serious disruption (see 3.8-D. Aggressive Behavior). - 8.
+If a player begins to act too aggressively, this is a more serious disruption (see 3.7-D. Aggressive Behavior). - 8.
 A player celebrates a victory loudly and excessively beyond what could be deemed appropriate or is rude and condescending toward the player they defeated ("rubbing it in," for example). - 9.
 A person attending the event is wearing offensive clothing or has offensive images on their game materials, such as a game mat.
 The player must remove or cover up the offensive imagery or risk an upgrade to their penalty.
 "Offensive" in this context is: - a.
 Anything that could be deemed as racist, sexist, or discriminatory in any way. - b.
 Graphically violent/gory imagery. - c.
 Sexually suggestive or explicit material. - d.
 Strong language, i.e., swear words, slurs, etc. (keep it PG!)